mhausenblas/awsometag/README.md

 }
 ```

 Note: the same works for IAM roles.
-Also: since IAM is a global service,
-we don't specify a region here, that is, you can pass whatever value you
-want there as the second argument, it will be ignored—however, some value is
-required, so I chose `-`.

 ### S3